OzzyProjects/datalink_layer_sniffer/README.md

 # Datalink layer sniffer for Linux

-+ LAST UPDATE : NTP, SMB/Mailslot/Browser, the obscure one Canon BJNP and 802.3 frames with LLC
++ **LAST UPDATE : NTP, SMB/Mailslot/Browser, the obscure one Canon BJNP and 802.3 frames with LLC**

-**NEW RELEASE WITH BLUETOOTH IMPLEMENTATION - WORK IN PROGRESS**
+NEW RELEASE WITH BLUETOOTH IMPLEMENTATION - WORK IN PROGRESS

 **/!\ <ins>THE MODULE ENGINE FOR BLUETOOTH</ins> IS DEVELOPPED IN THE EXPERIMENTAL BRANCH.
 NO REAL BUG CHECKS, JUST THINKING ABOUT NEW APPROACHS AND CONCEPTS/!\ !**

-**Last update : new Bluetooth protocols mananged (L2CAP, HCI H4, OBEX etc...) and a raw sniffer engine designed for Bluetooth will come soon.**

-**DO NOT HESITATE TO LEAVE YOUR FEEDBACK TO LET ME DO SOME IMPROVEMENTS**
+DO NOT HESITATE TO LEAVE YOUR FEEDBACK TO LET ME DO SOME IMPROVEMENTS

 **New release working with libpcap.
 The older one dealt with raw sockets only**